gerekper/ganjaking/wp-content/plugins/recaptcha-for-woocommerce/readme.txt

 = 2.0 =

-* Now "recaptcha for woocommerce" support google latest version of greCAPTCHA V3
+* Now “recaptcha for woocommerce” support google latest version of greCAPTCHA V3
 * This version never disturb user, ReCaptcha V3 Uses a behind-the-scenes scoring system to detect abusive traffic, and lets you decide the minimum passing score.
 Please note that there is no user interaction shown in reRecapcha V3 meaning that no recaptcha challenge is shown to solve.

 = 1.0.17 =